Lupin Airport: History

 Edmonton and Yellowknife were the primary logistical support centers for the mine.
-Supply and personnel flights into the Lupin Airport usually originated in Edmonton.
+Supply and personnel flights into the Lupin Airport twice a week usually originated in Edmonton.
 A stopover for refueling normally occurred at Yellowknife and it could happen on the way to or from the mine.
 By this time the landing strip had been upgraded and lengthened to support the landing and takeoff requirements of a 727.
 The Hercules used to build the mine apparently worked fine on the original dirt strip, and it did so until the runway was upgraded.
+Additional charter flights were flown to Cambridge Bay and Kugluktuk to serve miners from these nearby communities.

 The upgraded runway had a gravel base and it was maintained with graders and snow removal equipment for year-round operation.
 It also had modern (for the time) navigation equipment and it operated as a fully operational airport complete with metal detectors and baggage handling facilities.
 Besides supporting the mine, during this period the airport was also an emergency landing strip for other aircraft operating in Canada's far north.
 To support emergency operations, the commercial jet operated by the mining company was also used to bring parts and other supplies for stranded or damaged aircraft.

 As a precaution against an emergency landing, or worse, a crash in sub-zero arctic weather, passengers going to the airport were also required to bring extreme weather clothing on board.
 This clothing was treated as personal luggage and was stored during flight in the overhead compartments where it was available for immediate retrieval in the event of an emergency.
 The requirements included a proper arctic parka with a hood, full size winter boots and mittens.
 Gloves were of course allowed, but mittens were required.
 The aircraft also carried significant emergency supplies to support crash survivors if need be.
 Fortunately, and mostly due to the experienced professionals who made up the Echo Bay air service, these measures were never needed.
 Considering the amount of diesel fuel that was typically on board, this was especially fortunate.
 But the extreme clothing requirements were quite a surprise to first time visitors who were accustomed to air travel elsewhere.